Henry Bloch, Co-Founder Of H&R Block, Dies At 96

 But one of their customers, an ad salesman, wanted his taxes prepared.
 He suggested that instead of getting out of the tax business, the brothers should advertise it.

 He drew up an ad and the brothers went with it.
 The ad's headline read: Taxes $5.
-The first day the ad appeared in the paper, Henry says he got an urgent call from the office.
+The first day the ad appeared in the newspaper, Henry says he got an urgent call from the office.

 At the time, the IRS was phasing out its own free tax preparation service, which is one reason Henry and Richard formed H&R Block.
 They changed the "h" in their last name to a "k" so it would be easier to pronounce.
 The business took off, and the Blochs were among the nation's first franchising pioneers.